Praxis Commercialization Team

 Vanessa obtained her PhD from the UBC School of Population and Public Health in 2009.
 Her doctoral thesis examined measures of participation in persons with SCI that are based on the International Classification of Functioning, Disability and Health (ICF) model.
 She later received a post-doctoral fellowship award from the National Institute on Disability and Rehabilitation Research and had the opportunity to work with the NIH-sponsored project PROMIS (Patient-Reported Outcomes Measurement Information System) at the University of Washington.
 As Director of Research & Best Practice Implementation, Vanessa is responsible for leading translational research and best practice implementation projects at Praxis Spinal Cord Institute.
 She has been actively involved with the Rick Hansen Spinal Cord Injury Registry since it started in 2002 and co-led the development of a new community follow-up questionnaire for the Registry.
 In addition, she is part of the International SCI Data Set Committee, which has overseen the development of 16 data sets that are used internationally.

-Consumer Lead, Praxis
+Consumer Engagement Program Manager, Praxis

 With over 25 years of lived experience of SCI since being paralyzed, John has participated in dozens of research studies in addition to be a co-investigator on a number of research projects.
 He works closely with SCI consumers (individuals with lived experience including people with SCI, their family and friends, consumer-focused community organizations and advocacy groups) to ensure research is addressing their priorities.
 His strong connection to the local SCI community as well as an international network of people living with SCI brings local, national and international consumer perspective to the SCI research field.
 He is recognized as a leader in engagement and integrated knowledge translation and has advised funding agencies (including CIHR, NIH, PCORI and MSFHR) on their engagement policies and has presented on these subjects to researchers, clinicians and consumers around the world.